regionostergotland/Physical_activity/proposals/2019-07-03_sbrs/README.md

 where they are appropriate.

 ### Elements
-The general archetype currently has the following elements:
+The general archetype currently has the elements listed in below sections.

 #### Data
+  The general archetype currently has the following data elements under each
+  event:

   * Activity name (coded text / free text)

     Specify what type of activity has taken place, e.g. running or walking.
 The